Facebook Avatar on desktop computers or iPads: What to know if you don’t use a smartphone

 If you were on Facebook this weekend, you no doubt saw that it was flooded with oddly puerile cartoon characters that look like something out of an early-2000s children’s show.

 They’re called Avatars, and they’re Facebook’s answer to Snapchat’s Bitmoji.
 The feature has been around for a while, but it recently launched for users in the United States—making Avatars the talk of the town for locked-down Americans across the land.
-In a nutshell, Avatars let you create a customized cartoon version of yourself (that probably doesn’t look like you; let’s be honest) to use in comments and stories.
+In a nutshell, Avatars let you create a customized cartoon version of yourself (that probably doesn’t look like you, let’s be honest) to use in comments and stories.

 But if you use Facebook exclusively on a desktop computer or an iPad, you might be missing out on some of the fun.
 After Facebook executive Fidji Simo announced the Avatar rollout last week, a number of users responded to say that the feature didn’t seem to be available to them yet.

 So what’s going on?
-Reached for comment, a Facebook spokesperson confirmed that it’s not possible to create an Avatar on a desktop commuter or tablet, and that you need a mobile device to make one.
+Reached for comment, a Facebook spokesperson confirmed that it’s not possible to create an Avatar on a desktop computer or tablet, and that you need a mobile device to make one.
 That’s unfortunate for a lot of users who either don’t have smartphones or who have deleted the Facebook app from their mobile devices over privacy concerns—or because they simply don’t like the temptation of having Facebook in their pocket.
 Facebook declined to say when it plans to roll out Avatar creation abilities on non-phone platforms.

 However, there is some good news: According to Facebook, “once your Avatar is created on your mobile device, you can send comments and Messenger stickers from desktop.”
 So while you can’t create one on a desktop, you can still use your Avatar on a desktop once it’s created.
 One workaround might be to load Facebook on your phone temporarily, build the Avatar, and then delete the app once it’s made.